-Sezen Kayhan is a Turkish screenwriter and director based in Antwerp, Belgium.
+Sezen Kayhan is a multidisciplinary filmmaker and researcher from Turkey, currently based in Germany.
 She graduated from the Art Department of Ankara Anatolian High School of Fine Arts.
-She holds a BA in Archaeology and Art History, an MA in Film and TV and still enrolled in the Joint PhD program Film Studies and Visual Culture at the University of Antwerp and Koç University.
-She participated in short term film programs which were held by National Film and Television School (NFTS), Venice International University, New York Film Academy and EIUC Human Rights and Cinema School.
+She holds a BA in Archaeology and Art History, an MA in Film and TV and a Joint PhD in Film Studies and Visual Culture from the University of Antwerp and Koç University.
+She participated in short term film programs which were held by the National Film and Television School (NFTS), Venice International University, New York Film Academy and EIUC Human Rights and Cinema School.
 She is a Sarajevo Talents and Film Independent’s Global Media Makers Los Angeles Residency alumna.

 Her short films ‘Time of the Plums’ (2012), ‘Elene’ (2016) and ‘A Hard Day in the Empire’ (2018) were screened and awarded in film festivals including Tribeca, BFI London, Palm Springs, Montreal World, Santa Barbara, New York IFF and many others.
 ‘Time of the Plums’ qualified for the Academy Awards in 2013.
 Her video works, paintings and installations were exhibited at Istanbul Modern, Ankara Anatolian Civilizations and Hatay Archaeology Museums.